-- Money owed by the municipality was not always paid within 30 days of receipt of invoice. - Reasonable steps were not taken to prevent irregular expenditure. - Reasonable steps were not taken to prevent unauthorised expenditure. - The Oversight report on 2022/23 annual report not made public. - The performance of some contractors was not monitored.
+- Money owed by the municipality was not always paid within 30 days of receipt of invoice. - Reasonable steps were not taken to prevent irregular expenditure. - Reasonable steps were not taken to prevent unauthorised expenditure. - Some contracts were not awarded in an economical manner. - Competitive bidding processes were in certain instances not followed when required. - Some contracts were modified without the proper authority. - The performance of some contractors was not monitored.

-6.1 AUDITOR-GENERAL'S REPORT FOR 2022/23
+6.1 AUDITOR-GENERAL'S REPORT FOR 2021/22

-AUDITOR-GENERAL REPORT ON FINANCIAL PERFORMANCE : 2022/23 Audit Report Status: Qualified opinion Non-Compliance Issues Remedial Action Taken S122 of the MFMA not complied with.
-The financial statements were not compiled free of material misstatement Action plan draft and monitored frequently by audit committee, management meetings and provincial treasury in addressing the responses Reasonable steps were not taken to prevent irregular and unauthorised expenditure as required by section 62 of the MFMA.
-Action plan draft and monitored frequently by audit committee, management meetings and provincial treasury in addressing the responses Money owed by the municipality w by section 65(2)(E) of vas not always paid within 30 days, as required
+AUDITOR-GENERAL REPORT ON FINANCIAL PERFORMANCE : 2021/22 Audit Report Status: Qualified opinion Non-Compliance Issues Remedial Action Taken S122 of the MFMA not complied with.
+The financial statements were not compiled free of material misstatement Action plan drafted and monitored frequently by audit committee, management meetings and provincial treasury in addressing the responses Reasonable steps were not taken to prevent irregular and unauthorised expenditure as required by section 62 of the MFMA.
+Action plan draft and monitored frequently by audit committee, management meetings and provincial treasury in addressing the responses Money owed by the municipality was not always paid within 30 days, as required by section 65(2)(E) of the MFMA Action plan draft and monitored frequently by audit committee, management meetings and provincial treasury in addressing the responses tus is supplied by the Auditor General and ranges from unqualified (at best); to T 6.1.1 r matters specified; qualified; adverse; and disclaimed (at worse)

-AUDITOR-GENERAL REPORT ON SERVICE DELIVERY PERFORMANCE : 2023/24 Audit Report Status: Usefulness : No Material FindingsReliability : No Material Findings Non-Compliance Issues Remedial Action Taken The municipality did not have an adequate record keeping system to ensure reliable reporting on the achievement of the indicators listed.
-Action plan draft and monitored frequently by audit committee, management meetings and provincial treasury in addressing the responses. Т 6.1.2
+AUDITOR-GENERAL REPORT ON SERVICE DELIVERY PERFORMANCE : 2021/22 Audit Report Status: Usefulness : No Material FindingsReliability : No Material Findings Non-Compliance Issues Remedial Action Taken The municipality did not have an adequate record keeping system to ensure reliable reporting on the achievement of the indicators listed.
+Action plan draft and monitored frequently by audit committee, management meetings and provincial treasury in addressing the responses. Т 6.1